uli385899/My-Projects-Portfolio/Portfolio.md

 ![Kali VM SIEM 1](https://github.com/uli385899/uli385899/blob/main/.assets/Screenshot%202024-05-28%20154738.png)
 ![Kali VM SIEM 2](https://github.com/uli385899/uli385899/blob/main/.assets/Screenshot%202024-05-28%20154944.png)

-## Internet Connection Sharing(ICS) for VPN utilization on unsupported devices
+## Internet Connection Sharing (ICS) for VPN utilization on unsupported devices

 As a competitive *Tom Clancy's Rainbow Six Siege* player on console, I would experience recurring DDoS attacks.
 Opposing players would use third-party websites to resolve gamertags to IP addresses, such as Octosniffer and XResolver, using that information to *boot* players offline using DDoS panels.

+---

 ![ICS](https://github.com/uli385899/uli385899/blob/main/.assets/Screenshot%202024-05-28%20173445.png)

 Due to Xbox's lack of first-party VPN support, I encountered an ongoing infrastructure problem.
 To safeguard myself, I forwarded a VPN service to my gaming console via Ethernet, utilizing Windows built-in Internet Connection Sharing (ICS) feature on my desktop.

+---

 ![vpn on the game server](https://github.com/uli385899/uli385899/blob/main/.assets/Untitled.png)

 As you can see, the VPN server has successfully been bridged to my gaming console as I'm connected to a server in the European region.